-- From the information you voluntarily provide to us: when you are graduating from one of our programs as you complete graduation-related processes and procedures, sign up for an alumni event, make enquiries, raise concerns, or share what is going on in your life, make a donation to the University, or otherwise communicate with us by telephone, email, or via our website;
+- From the information you voluntarily provide to us: when you are graduating from one of our programs as you complete graduation-related processes and procedures, sign up for an alumni event, make inquiries, raise concerns or share what is going on in your life, make a donation to the University, or otherwise communicate with us by telephone, email, or via our website;

-- From the information you voluntarily provide to third parties with whom we partner when you sign up for an alumni event, make enquiries, raise concerns, or share what is going on in your life, make a donation to the University, or otherwise communicate by telephone, email, or via our website;
+- From the information you voluntarily provide to third parties with whom we partner when you sign up for an alumni event, make inquiries, raise concerns or share what is going on in your life, make a donation to the University, or otherwise communicate by telephone, email or via our website;

 - From the information you voluntarily provide to other third-party entities to whom you have granted permission to share your information who may provide reference information about you; and

 - From publicly-available sources of information.
 Webster is not responsible for privacy practices of third parties with whom we do not partner.
 You are encouraged to use common sense when sharing your personal information and we encourage you to review the privacy practices of each third-party with whom you choose to share your personal information.
 Webster may combine personal information you provide to us with information available from external sources to gain updated contact information and/or a better understanding of our alumni and friends to improve our fundraising methods, products, and services.

 We may collect the following types of personal information about you (this is representative and not a complete/exhaustive list):

 - Your name and contact information, such as your address, email address and telephone number, as well as your date of birth, national insurance number (or other tax identification number), passport number or national identity card details, country of domicile and nationality;